Emergency-Optimizers/Simulator/README.md

 `Emergency-Optimizers` serves as the root folder for both the [Data-Processing](https://github.com/Emergency-Optimizers/Data-Processing) repository and the Simulator repository.

+You are required to have the enhanced OUH incident dataset as well as the depots CSV file under the Data-Processing repository.

 ### Windows
 0. Install dependencies: CMake 3.27.7 and C++17 (MSVC)
 1. Change directory `cd build`